 As a result of the completion of our follow-on offering and initial public offering, we expect to incur additional general and administrative expenses as a result of expanding our corporate functions and operating as a public company.

 Finance Income

-Finance income consist primarily of foreign currency gains.
+Finance income consists primarily of foreign currency gains, and gains from changes in fair value of liability-classified warrants.

 Finance Expenses